SolaceSamples/solace-samples-nodejs/docs/_tutorials/persistence-with-queues.md

 ### Connecting to the Solace message router

-Similarly to the publish/subscribe tutorial, an application must connect a Solace session.
+Similar to the publish/subscribe tutorial, an application must connect a Solace session.
 The Solace session is the basis for all client communication with the Solace message router.

 The `solace.SolclientFactory` is used to create a Solace `Session` from `SessionProperties`.

-The following is an example of session creating and connecting to the Solace message router for the producer.
+The following is an example of a session creating and connecting to the Solace message router for the producer.

 Compared to the publish/subscribe tutorial, here it is not required to specify a message event listener for the `Session` object.
 Guaranteed messages are delivered to event listeners defined for the `MessageConsumer` object instead.